Battle of Jalalabad (1989): Beginning of the battle

-Involved in the operation were forces of Hekmatyar's Hezb-e Islami Gulbuddin, Abdul Rasul Sayyaf's Ittehad-e Islami and Arab fighters totaling 14,000 men.
-Before the battle, Afghan Arab volunteers from Al-Qaeda reportedly cut the corpses of surrendering Afghan Army soldiers into pieces and displayed them to other units in the area.
+Involved in the operation were Hezb-e Islami Gulbuddin, Abdul Rasul Sayyaf's Ittehad-e Islami, and Arab fighters totaling 14,000 men.
+Before the battle, Afghan Arab volunteers from al-Qaeda reportedly cut the corpses of surrendering Afghan Army soldiers into pieces and displayed them to other units in the area.
 General Syed Quddus, who wrote a book on his experiences during the battle, additionally claimed that the Pakistan Army shelled the city for 4 months.
-Reports from the Afghan government additionally confirmed that the Mujahideen assault on Jalalabad was supported by rocket and artillery fire from Pakistan's 11th Infantry Division.
+Reports from the Afghan government additionally confirmed that the mujahideen assault on Jalalabad was supported by rocket and artillery fire from Pakistan's 11th Infantry Division.
 The intense rocket and artillery bombardments on Jalalabad, marked by their scale and severity, not only highlighted the actions of the aggressors but also necessitated the creation of underground shelters, commonly referred to as "bunkers."
 In response, Jalalabad quickly transformed into a network of bunkers, as local authorities in Nangarhar Province recognised the importance of safeguarding civilians alongside defending the city.
 Faced with ongoing attacks from the Pakistani Army and its jihadist affiliates, authorities prioritized the protection of Jalalabad's residents.
 Orders were issued permitting the use of trees from roads and public streets for shelter construction.
 Local councils, urban organizations, and members of the People's Democratic Party of Afghanistan (then referred to as the Watan Party of Afghanistan) coordinated efforts to provide medical services, food, water, and other essential supplies to the population.
 Within a week, Jalalabad had become an underground city, with daily life continuing under the constant threat of bombardment.